NoelCav/XSplitScreen/README.md

 ## Known Bugs

+- v1.2.0 may break other mods that manipulate the camera.
+This is being worked on.
+If you experience problems fall back to v1.1.2
 - Opening rule panels do not work for gamepads but selecting the rules themselves do.
-Try using the mouse for now.
+Try using the mouse for now
 - Occasionally loadouts aren't saved to the correct character
 - Multiple gamepads with no keyboard is untested or broken